Skip to content

 Teams will be given up to three (3) attempts to score the most points.

-Identify up to three (1-3) ways a drone may be used after a natural disaster.
+Identify up to three (1-3) ways a drone may be used in the energy industry.

 Droneworks Drones